PRO-LIFE SCHOLARSHIPS

 Requirements

-Beginning in August, students will receive the scholarship in three $500 disbursements totaling $1,500 per semester.
+Beginning in August, students will receive the scholarship in three disbursements per semester.
 Failure to comply with each requirement below will render a student ineligible to receive further funding.

-• Weekly Dialogue Team Meetings: ADA staff will host a 1 hour weekly meeting on campus for all members of the Dialogue Team (scholars and non-scholar volunteers).
-The purpose of these meetings is to share stories from campus, bond as a group and prepare for upcoming events.
+- Weekly Dialogue Team Meetings: Scholars will lead/help with a 1 hour weekly meeting on campus for all members of the Dialogue Team (scholars and non-scholar volunteers).

-• Dialogue trainings hosted by ADA staff: As leaders of the Dialogue Team, scholars will help advertise, recruit and attend dialogue trainings for non-scholar volunteers.
+- Pro-Life Apologetics trainings hosted by ADA staff: Scholars will help advertise, recruit, lead and attend pro-life apologetics trainings for non-scholar volunteers.
 All time spent recruiting for these training counts towards scholar hours.

-As leaders of the Dialogue Team, scholars help the team succeed by advertising and recruiting people to volunteer in the program.
+Scholars help the team succeed by advertising and recruiting people to volunteer in the program.
+Each scholar will have a goal of recruiting 3 volunteers to the Dialogue Team.

 Note: Non-scholar volunteers are eligible to apply for the scholarship during the following academic year and will be given preferential acceptance based on volunteer involvement during the prior year.